swatiparmar2000/CongnizantSharepoint2025/notes.md

 $ git init

-**Description**: Initializes a new Git repository in the current folder.
+ Initializes a new Git repository in the current folder.

 ---